yoshiolives/SkyFinder/frontend/docs/README.md

 # Documentation

-Welcome to the Travel Itinerary Planner documentation!
+Welcome to the SkyFinder documentation!
 This directory contains comprehensive guides for setting up and using the application.

 ## 📚 Available Documentation